Home | About USIG | What's New | Events

 A. Types of Organizations

-Hungary is a civil law country, and as such it recognizes two traditional civil law forms of nongovernmental, not-for-profit organizations (NGOs) – the association and the foundation.
+Hungary is a civil law country, and as such it recognizes two traditional civil law forms of nongovernmental, not-for-profit organizations (NPOs) – the association and the foundation.

-For practical purposes, then, a potential grantee will likely be organized under Act IV/1959, as amended, as
+For practical purposes, then, a potential grantee will likely be organized as:

 1. an association,